ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 $ echo 'let () = print_endline "My name is Minimo"' > minimo.ml
 ```

-An this is it.
+That's all!
 This is sufficient for Dune to build and execute the `minimo.ml` file.
 ```shell
 $ dune exec ./minimo.exe
 Entering directory '/home/cuihtlauac/caml/ocaml.org'
 Done: 87% (7/8, 1 left) (jobs: 1)My name is Minimo
 ```

 Note that `minimo.exe` is not a file name.
-This how Dune is told to compile the `minimo.ml` file using OCaml's _binary_ compiler, because it also has a second one, the _byte code_ compiler.
+This how Dune is told to compile the `minimo.ml` file using OCaml's _binary_ compiler, because it also has a second one: the _byte code_ compiler.

 ## Conclusion

 This tutorial was the third and last of the introduction series.
-Starting from there, you have enough to pick and choose among the other tutorials and guides to build your own learning path.
-However, if you're not yet familiar with functional programming, we strongly recommend to go the lists tutorial.
-Lists is a such a important data structure in functional programming that it deserves being among the first topics to master.
-If you're already familiar with lists, maps and folds, and need to be productive as fast as possible, you need to dive into the “Pro Setup” guide.
+Starting from here, you have enough to pick and choose among the other tutorials to follow your own learning path.
+However, if you're not yet familiar with functional programming, we strongly recommend you start with the [Lists tutorial](link_lists).
+Lists are such an important data structure in functional programming that it deserves to be among the first topics you master.
+If you're already familiar with lists, maps, and folds, and need to be productive as fast as possible, dive into the “Pro Setup” guide.